Kevin Meeks focuses his practice on helping businesses and governments solve complex litigation, regulatory, and compliance problems.

-- Counsel companies on public records issues in all fifty states and the District of Columbia, including confidentiality and trade secret protections for documents filed with federal, state, and local governments.
+- Counsel companies on Freedom of Information Act (“FOIA”) and open records issues in all fifty states and the District of Columbia, including confidentiality and trade secret protections for documents filed with federal, state, and local governments.

 - Represented a national health insurer on "most-favored-nation" clauses before regulatory bodies and in litigation.

 - Auto-Owners Ins.
 Co. v.
 S.E.
 Floating Docks, Inc., 571 F.3d 1143 (11th Cir.
 2009) - Obtained appellate reversal and reinstatement of the jury verdict in a construction surety case.

 - Scarbrough Group v.
 Worley, 290 Ga.
 234 (2011) - Obtained appellate reversal and dismissal of a challenge to a city annexation.

 - State Bar of Ga. v.
 City of Atlanta (Fulton Cnty.
 Super.
 Ct.
 2002), appeal denied, No. A02D0375 (Ga.
 Ct.
 App.
 2002) - Achieved reversal of a land use denial, allowing a state bar association to develop its new headquarters.